pvorb/learn-you-a-haskell/en/13-for-a-few-monads-more.md

 In this section, we're going to look at an example of how a type gets made, identified as a monad and then given the appropriate `Monad` instance.
 We don't usually set out to make a monad with the sole purpose of making a monad.
-Instead, we usually make a type that whose purpose is to model an aspect of some problem and then later on if we see that the type represents a value with a context and can act like a monad, we give it a `Monad` instance.
+Instead, we usually make a type whose purpose is to model an aspect of some problem and then later on if we see that the type represents a value with a context and can act like a monad, we give it a `Monad` instance.